Joey Graziadei: Personal life

 In high school, Graziadei was diagnosed with Gilbert's syndrome.

-On November 12, 2023, Graziadei became engaged to Kelsey Anderson, a contestant on his season of The Bachelor.
+On November 12, 2023, Graziadei became engaged to Kelsey Anderson, who won his season of The Bachelor.
 This was chronicled in the season finale, which aired on March 25, 2024.
+Graziadei proposed to Anderson for the second time with a new engagement ring in May 2026 during a trip to Cabo San Lucas, Mexico.